 Premium privately-owned childcare centres have a special curriculum designed around a teaching philosophy.
 Some specialise in bilingual classes, while others offer art, speech, and drama lessons.
 They also have primary school readiness programmes, and a higher teacher-to-student ratio so your child can get more personalised attention.

-All this comes at a premium price that often begins at $1,000 per month, with some international preschools charging rates of over $31,000 per year.
+All this comes at a premium price that often begins at $1,000 per month.

 Monthly cost: up to $720 (for full-day childcare) - $1,275 (for full-day infant care)